UBC-MDS/ds-toolbox/chapters/en/module4.md

 <opt text='author'>
 </opt>
 <opt text='commit number' correct='true'>
-When checking your project history you will see that the commits are displayed from older to newer using the date as a reference.
-There is no explicit commit numeration.
+When checking your project history you will see that the commits are displayed from older to newer using the date as a reference, but there is no explicit commit enumeration.
 </opt>
 </choice>
 </exercise>